 Toronto-based cookbook author and cooking teacher Bonnie Stern created this dessert.
 It’s both easy and impressive.
 Although the original calls for cornstarch, at Passover you can use potato starch without changing anything else.
-If you keep kosher and want the dessert to be pareve, prepare the lemon curd using vegetable oil instead of whipping cream (see recipe variation below).
-Just about anything can be rolled into the pavlova, from chocolate mousse to cranberry curd to whipping cream with fresh berries.
+If you keep kosher and want the dessert to be pareve, prepare the lemon curd using vegetable oil instead of heavy cream (see recipe variation below).
+Just about anything can be rolled into the pavlova, from chocolate mousse to cranberry curd to heavy cream with fresh berries.
 Because the meringue roll is so sweet, keep in mind that the filling should be tart.–Mitchell Davis

 Lemon Pavlova Roll Recipe

 - Quick Glance

 - 1/2 cup (3 to 4 lemons) lemon juice